History of Connor McDavid in Timeline

 2014: World Junior Ice Hockey Championship

-In 2014, McDavid joined the Canadian junior team for the World Junior Ice Hockey Championship, recording a goal and three assists, but Canada lost the bronze medal match to Russia.
+In 2014, McDavid joined the Canadian junior team for the World Junior Ice Hockey Championship.
+He recorded a goal and three assists, but Canada lost the bronze medal match to Russia.

-2014: Won the Bobby Smith Trophy and CHL Scholastic Player of the Year
+2014: Named OHL Scholastic Player of the Year

-In 2014, McDavid won the Bobby Smith Trophy for the OHL's Scholastic Player of the Year and was named the CHL Scholastic Player of the Year, maintaining a 92 percent average at McDowell High School.
+In 2014, McDavid won the Bobby Smith Trophy for the OHL's Scholastic Player of the Year and was named the CHL Scholastic Player of the Year with a 92 percent average at McDowell High School.

-July 3, 2015: McDavid signed with the Edmonton Oilers
+July 3, 2015: Signs entry-level contract with the Oilers

-On October 9, 2015, Connor McDavid made his NHL debut with the Edmonton Oilers in a 3–1 loss to the St. Louis Blues.
-He nearly scored twice but was stopped both times by Brian Elliott.
+On October 9, 2015, Connor McDavid made his NHL debut with the Edmonton Oilers.
+He nearly scored twice but was stopped by Brian Elliott in a 3–1 loss to the St. Louis Blues.

 2015: Joined the Oilers for the 2015-16 Season